 The Sony X95J has an amazing local dimming feature, one of the best we've seen on an LED-backlit display.
 Although there's some blooming with regular content, especially if there are black bars or subtitles, it's really subtle and not very noticeable.
 There's almost no black crush, and the TV does a really good job preserving fine details in dark scenes.
 It's still not perfect, though, as zone transitions can be noticeable, although we rarely saw anything with regular content.
 It's partly due to the relatively limited number of zones on this TV (84, in a 6 x 14 array).

 In a side-by-side comparison with the Samsung Q90/Q90T QLED and the Hisense U8G, playing the same content, the Sony X95J has a noticeably better local dimming feature.
+It's also better than the Mini LED Samsung QN90B QLED.
 The Hisense U9DG is slightly better overall, as the zone changes aren't as noticeable and there's less blooming around bright objects.

 The Sony X95J has excellent peak brightness in HDR.
 Small specular highlights in some scenes really stand out, and it's bright enough to deliver an impactful HDR experience, close to the content creator's intent in most scenes.
 It tracks the EOTF perfectly, so content is displayed at the correct brightness level.
 As the TV approaches its peak brightness, there's a sharp cutoff and actually a slight dip in peak brightness, so there can be a small loss of fine details in really bright scenes.
 Near-black scenes are displayed properly, with no noticeable black crush.